warmana/cloudant-docs-fork/source/includes/api/_cloudant-geo.md

 Cloudant Geo works with geospatial relationships and follows the [DE-9IM specification](https://en.wikipedia.org/wiki/DE-9IM) for geometric relations.
 These define the different ways in which two geospatial objects are related to each other, if indeed they are related at all.
 For example, you might specify a polygon object that describes a housing district.
 You could then query your document database for people residing within that district, by requesting all documents where the place of residence is *contained* within the polygon object.

-Given a query geometry, you can then specify a geometric relationship against the query geometry when querying the documents in your database.
-Specifically, let Q be a query geometry, a GeoJSON document R is regarded as the result when a geometric relation between Q and R returns true, where the geometric relations are defined bellow:
+When you specify a query geometry, you can specify a geometric relationship against the query geometry when querying the documents in your database.
+Specifically, query geometry equals Q, R equals a GeoJSON document with R regarded as the result when a geometric relation between Q and R returns true.
+The geometric relations are defined in the following table:

 <table>
 <colgroup>